jagsep/AdvancedLaneDetection/README.md

 # AdvancedLaneDetection
 This project was inspired by the author 'Moataz-E'.
-I thank him for this opportunity and without it, this project would not have been possible.
+I thank the author for this opportunity and this project would not have been possible otherwise.